-Imagine the task at hand when over 4,000 hungry Air Force cadets march into the Mitchell Hall dining facility for mandatory breakfast and noon meals.
+Imagine the task at hand when over 4,000 hungry Air Force Academy cadets march into the Mitchell Hall Dining Facility for mandatory noon meals.
 Over 196 authorized positions, hard-working and dedicated staff, some starting as early as 3 am, work diligently to prepare and serve meals in one of the most advanced and largest mass dining facilities in the world.
 On the announcement from the staff tower of "wing take seats", wait staff have a mere 5 minutes to have all hot food served on each table.
 Within only 20 minutes, cadets will consume the meal and be on their way to a busy and strenuous academic schedule.

 The dining area covers 1.7 acres and has the capability of serving the entire cadet wing at the same time, in and out in only 30 minutes.
 The dining room was designed as a clear-span area so that every cadet would be able to see dignitaries seated on the mezzanine or staff tower as it is known.